DE-RSE/learn-and-teach/_pages/competencies.md

 The respective preprint is currently in extensive review from the RSE community.

+The resources displayed here are [collected by the community](https://github.com/DE-RSE/learn-and-teach).
+Initial content was collected in an [online discussion](https://github.com/DE-RSE/learn-and-teach/issues/2) and at the [notes of deRSE23](https://pad.gwdg.de/teaching-RSE-resource-pad).

 [Contribute to this page](https://github.com/DE-RSE/learn-and-teach/blob/main/_pages/competencies.md).

 <!-- To add a new resource: https://github.com/DE-RSE/learn-and-teach/blob/main/CONTRIBUTING.md -->